ZenGo-X/multi-party-ecdsa/README.md

 The following steps are for setup, key generation with `n` parties and signing with `t+1` parties.

 **Setup**
 1) We use shared state machine architecture (see [white city](https://github.com/KZen-networks/white-city)).
-Currently the parameters PARTIES and THRESHOLD are hard coded constants.
+The parameters `parties` and `threshold` can be configured by changing the file: `param`. a keygen will run with `parties` parties and signing will run with any subset of `threshold + 1` parties.
-They can be changed easilly.
-Just replace the values in all files in `src/bin` folder.
+2) Install [Rust](https://www.rust-lang.org/en-US/install.html),[Nightly Rust](https://doc.rust-lang.org/1.5.0/book/nightly-rust.html).
+Run `cargo build --release`
-2) Run the shared state machine: just cargo run `sm_manager`.
+2) Run the shared state machine: `./sm_manager`.
 Currently configured to be in `127.0.0.1:8001`, this can be changed in `Rocket.toml` file.

 **KeyGen**

-After building, run `gg18_keygen_client` as follows: `./gg18_keygen_client http://127.0.0.1:8001`.
+run `gg18_keygen_client` as follows: `./gg18_keygen_client http://127.0.0.1:8001 keys.store`.
 Replace IP and port with the ones configured in setup.
 Once `n` parties join the application will run till finish.
-At the end each party will get a local keys file `keys.data`.
+At the end each party will get a local keys file `keys.store` (change filename in command line).
 This contain secret and public data of the party after keygen.
 The file therefore should remain private.

 **Sign**

-Run `gg18_sign_client`.
-The application should be in the same folder as the `keys.data` file. the application takes two arguments: `IP:port` as in keygen and message to be signed: `./gg18_keygen_client http://127.0.0.1:8001 "KZen Networks"`.
+Run `./gg18_sign_client`.
+The application should be in the same folder as the `keys.store` file (or custom filename generated in keygen). the application takes three arguments: `IP:port` as in keygen, `filename` and message to be signed: `./gg18_keygen_client http://127.0.0.1:8001 keys.store "KZen Networks"`.
 Once `t+1` parties join the protocol will run and will output to screen signatue (R,s).

 Contributions & Development Process